DanielHauge/TestEX4/README.md

 - Note: Javadocs included in java file.
 [HERE]()

 ## Ressources
 A Polygon class has been used as a ressource (Class) in the interface.
-It is realy simple, just to handle objects instead of native data values (For better improving later on).
+It is realy simple.

 ```java
 public class Polygon {